Cognigy/Documentation/docs/ai/empower/llms.md

 [Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) are specific types of AI models that are designed for generating humanlike text based on the input and context provided.
 These models are trained on vast amounts of text data, allowing them to learn patterns, syntax, and semantic relationships between words and phrases.

-With LLMs, Cognigy virtual agents can understand and respond to user input in a natural way.
+With LLMs, Cognigy AI Agents can understand and respond to user input in a natural way.
 These models make conversations more engaging by generating relevant and contextually appropriate responses.
 LLMs also assist in managing dialogues and providing multilingual support, enhancing the overall conversational experience for users.

 ## Supported Models